 Additional factors can also be taken into account when calculating required capacity on a delivery service work order.
-For more information about additional fixed capacity and supplemental capacity, see Section 8.3.5, "Resource Pools".
-For more information about capacity impact for answers, see the Sterling Distributed Order Management: Configuration Guide.
+For more information about additional fixed capacity and supplemental capacity, see "Resource Pools" on page 189.
+For more information about capacity impact for answers, see the Sterling Selling and Fulfillment Foundation: Distributed Order Management Configuration Guide.